-Third Professional Year Program-Level Assessment Highlights, Class of 2020*
+Third Professional Year Program-Level Assessment Highlights, Class of 20214

-|Percentage of students who passed PLA course (n=130)||99%|
+|Percentage of students who passed PLA course (n=119)||100%|

-How did students pay for pharmacy school?
+How did students pay for pharmacy school?5

-|Average number of months spent aggressively seeking employment||2.2|
+|Average number of months spent aggressively seeking employment||2.2 (no change since 2020)|

-|Average number of employers interviewed with||1.1|
+|Average number of employers interviewed with||1.8 (↑0.7 from 2020)|

 |Average number of job offers received per student at time of graduation||0.8 (↑0.2 from 2020)|

-Post-Graduation Options Satisfaction*
+Post-Graduation Options Satisfaction5

-5Data obtained from OSU College of Pharmacy Doctor of Pharmacy Exit Survey of the Class of 2020, conducted in April 7-May 11, 2020.
-Of 126 OSU College of Pharmacy graduating students, 122 returned completed surveys (98.6% response rate).
+5Data obtained from OSU College of Pharmacy Doctor of Pharmacy Exit Survey of the Class of 2021, conducted April 5-May 5,2021.
+Of 120 graduating students, 120 returned completed surveys (100% response rate).
 Due to the nature of the survey, individuals were only required to answer the questions that applied to them, leading to a varying number of responses for each item.
-63 students self-reported months seeking employment, number of job offers.
-64 students self-reported number of interviews and number of offers.
+66 students self-reported months seeking employment.
+65 students self-reported number of interviews and number of offers.
 34 students receiving or accepting employment offers self-reported starting salaries.
-Outcomes data have been supplemented with email inquiry from Career Services advisors one month post-graduation and online surveys administered three months and six months post-graduation.
+Outcomes data have been supplemented with online surveys administered three months and six months post-graduation.